erickndava/tokwe-mukorsi/metadata.md

 > **runde_subcatchment.geojson**

 Was derived from ASTER 30m DEM in gis and the extend was guided by catchemt area name derived from ZINWA boundary data.

+**homesteads_preflood_period**

+These represent one or more human dwellings and constitute the smallest unit of a village or hamlet.
+The point data was digitised off 2008 satellite imagery.